"Precious treasure and oil are in a wise man's dwelling,

 A bigger project is looking at insulation in your attic and other visible spots.
 Insulation loses its effectiveness over time.
 If you have an older house or it’s been a long time since insulation has been replaced this might be worth considering.

 Take a tissue and try to blow through it.
 Then take a thick blanket and try to blow thought it.
 Your heating and air conditioning system feels this way with a new clean filter and an old dirty filter.
 If you can’t remember the last time you changed this, then it’s time.
 This can reduce energy usage by 10-15%.
+If you're wondering how to cut air conditioning costs or heating costs, this is an easy way.

 Regular maintenance does make a difference in energy efficiency.
 A well-maintained heath pump, as an example, can be between 10-25% more efficient than one with no maintenance at all.
 Asking a technician to check it out or learning yourself can mean more energy efficiency and a longer lifespan for the unit.